daneses-alt/Data-Structures-Algos.-Work/README.md

 Project using basic graph theory and Dijkstra's algorithm to find the most efficient path between territories in the board game "Risk."

 # Visual Sorts
 Project that uses Java graphics to visually display the process of non-comparison sorts.
-The two sorts displayed in the project are MSD and LSD sort (i.e. radix sort)
+The two sorts displayed in the project are MSD and LSD sort (i.e. radix sort).